-Your doctor may recommend lifestyle changes to help you control your functional dyspepsia.
+Your health care provider may recommend lifestyle changes to help you control your functional dyspepsia.

 Make changes to your diet

-Changes to your diet and how you eat might help control your signs and symptoms.
-Consider trying to:
+Changes to what you eat and how you eat might help control your symptoms.
+Try to:

-Eat smaller, more frequent meals.
-Having an empty stomach can sometimes produce functional dyspepsia.
+Eat smaller, more-frequent meals.
+Having an empty stomach sometimes contributes to functional dyspepsia.
 Nothing but acid in your stomach may make you feel sick.
-Try eating a small snack, such as a cracker or a piece of fruit.
+Try eating a small snack such as a cracker or a piece of fruit.

-Avoid skipping meals.
+Try not to skip meals.
 Avoid large meals and overeating.
-Eat smaller meals more frequently.
+Eat smaller meals more often.

-- Avoid trigger foods.
-Some foods may trigger functional dyspepsia, such as fatty and spicy foods, carbonated beverages, caffeine, and alcohol.
+- Stay away from trigger foods.
+Some foods may trigger functional dyspepsia.
+These may include fatty and spicy foods, carbonated beverages, caffeine, and alcohol.

-- Chew your food slowly and thoroughly.
-Allow time for leisurely meals.
+- Chew your food slowly and completely.
+Allow time to enjoy your meals.

 Reduce stress in your daily life

-Stress-reduction techniques or relaxation therapy may help you control your signs and symptoms.
-To reduce stress, spend time doing things that you enjoy, such as hobbies or sports.
+Stress-reduction techniques or relaxation therapy may help you manage your symptoms.
+To reduce stress, spend time doing hobbies, sports and other things you enjoy.

-People with functional dyspepsia often turn to complementary and alternative medicine to help them cope.
-Further studies are needed before complementary and alternative treatments can be recommended, but when used along with your doctor's care, they may provide relief from your signs and symptoms.
+People with functional dyspepsia often turn to complementary and alternative medicines to help them cope.
+Further studies are needed before complementary and alternative medicines can be recommended.
+But they may provide some symptom relief when used with other approaches suggested by your health care provider.

-If you're interested in complementary and alternative treatments, talk to your doctor about:
+If you're interested in complementary and alternative treatments, talk to your provider about:

 - Relaxation techniques.
-Activities that help you relax may help you control and cope with your signs and symptoms.
-Consider trying meditation, exercise or other activities that may help reduce your stress levels.
+Relaxing activities may help you cope with your symptoms.
+Meditation, exercise or other activities may help manage your stress.

 Preparing for an appointment